 The doors open.
 I go.

 The Grand Shrine has been cleared for my dedication ritual.
 I’ve never seen it in its simplest form, and it takes me a dizzying moment to orient myself.
-The dome is nearly empty but for the priestess and the three guides I’ve chosen to advise me.
+The dome is empty but for the priestess and the three guides I’ve chosen to advise me.

 I walk to the bed of earth first, sinking my feet into the soil.
 Even that helps me feel warmer, until I look into the face of my father, Cordán the Consort.

 I know as little of him as I do of my mother, which is by design.
-The marriage contract between Istalam and Velasar for their marriage stipulated that he could be as involved in his children’s upbringing as the queen.
+The contract between Istalam and Velasar for their marriage stipulated he could be as involved in his children’s upbringing as the queen.
 Velasar thought to gain a generation sympathetic to its goals.

 Instead, until Karisa, my mother refused to spend any time with us as children.
 And so nor could my father.